St George's School in Switzerland: Curriculum

-The Early Learning School accepts children 18 months to 3 years old, following the Reggio Emilia philosophy in a bilingual French/ English environment.
+The Early Learning School accepts children 18 months to 3 years old, following the Inspired Education early learning approach in a bilingual French/ English environment.

-In the Junior School, children aged 3-10 years old access a dual French/English language curriculum.
+In the Junior School, children aged 3–10 years old access a dual French/English language curriculum.

 The Middle School follows the Cambridge International curriculum and Perspective Globales programme in French which lead to the Senior School programmes.

 The Senior School includes the four final years of secondary education.
 Students in years 10 and 11 prepare for the International General Certificate of Secondary Education (IGCSE).
 The syllabi and examinations are set and administered by the University of Cambridge International Examinations (CIE).
 The Pre-Diploma Programme is a one-year course that has been designed for students aged 15–16, entering the school in Year 11, who want to build a foundation before embarking on the two-year IB Diploma programme.

-Students in years 12-13 prepare for the International Baccalaureate Diploma Programme (IBDP), IB Certificates or the General Diploma Programme.
-The IBDP is a two-year course of study for students aged 16 – 19.
+Students in years 12–13 prepare for the International Baccalaureate Diploma Programme (IBDP), IB Certificates or the General Diploma Programme.
+The IBDP is a two-year course of study for students aged 16–19.
 Administered by the International Baccalaureate Organisation (IBO) it is recognised internationally as a qualification for university entrance.

 The General Diploma Programme is also a two-year course.
 It is an accredited qualification giving students credits which allow them to begin foundation courses in the United Kingdom or attend colleges in North America.

 History

-In 1927, Lorna Southwell decided that a school for girls should be founded in Switzerland.
-The school opened its doors with Osyth Potts as the first principal.
-The first Junior girls were welcomed in 1984 and in 1993, boys were allowed to enrol as day and boarding students.

 Founded as a traditionally British school, St. George's has evolved to become international, offering International General Certificate of Secondary Education and International Baccalaureate curricula in both French and English.
-The student body consists of more than 400 pupils, representing over 60 nationalities.
-The boarding section is available to students over the age of 11, with a capacity of 100 students.
+The student body consists of around 400 pupils, representing over 60 nationalities.
+The boarding section is available to students over the age of 10, with a capacity of 100 students.

 St. George’s School became a member of the Inspired Education Group in 2015.